Confederation Trough

-Confederation Trough is an extended play record by Richard D. James under the alias The Tuss.
-It is credited to faux name Brian Tregaskin.
+Confederation Trough is an extended play by the British electronic music artist Richard D. James under the alias The Tuss.
+It is credited to the pseudonym Brian Tregaskin.
 Released in April 2007, it mixes techno and acid, and was followed by Rushup Edge in June.

 When the song "Alspacka" is viewed with CD-Text, the name "RUSHUP" appears, suggesting it was intended for release on Rushup Edge.